35 Best Things to do in Paphos Cyprus

-In Paphos, you’re close enough to make a day-trip to a fabulous corner of the island.
+In Paphos, you’re close enough to make a day trip to a fabulous corner of the island.
 Akamas is less than an hour north along the coast and because of its rugged terrain of peaks and gorges has never been developed.

 The Akamas Peninsula also is one of the Mediterranean’s key nesting areas for the loggerhead and green turtles.

-The natural grotto of the Baths of Aphrodite, and its botanical garden, can be found past the fishing harbour of Latsi, and towards the tip of the Akamas Peninsula.
+The natural grotto of the Baths of Aphrodite, and its botanical garden can be found past the fishing harbour of Latsi, and towards the tip of the Akamas Peninsula.

 Shaded by an old fig tree, amidst lush greenery, legend tells that the Ancient Greek Goddess Aphrodite used to bathe in the waters.
-According to Greek mythology, Aphrodite met her lover Adonis at this beautiful spot when he stopped for a drink whilst hunting, and fell in love with her the moment when he drank the water.
+According to Greek mythology, Aphrodite met her lover Adonis at this beautiful spot when he stopped for a drink whilst hunting and fell in love with her the moment when he drank the water.

 Parking at the bottom of the hill you trek up the path for about 10 minutes to the grove, the views on the path are pretty spectacular.
 You can feel the air becoming a little cooler as you make your way to the grotto, but you will also feel the sting of the mosquitoes biting you as you enter close to the grotto.

 The first stop is Blue Lagoon that will take your breath away with its white sand on the seabed and warm turquoise waters.
-Enjoy swimming or snorkeling in the clear waters of one of the most beautiful bays in Cyprus.
+Enjoy swimming or snorkelling in the clear waters of one of the most beautiful bays in Cyprus.
 The legend states that Aphrodite bathed there before her marriage to Adonis.
-During your stop at Pafos Blue Lagoon taste a delicious buffet lunch followed by fresh seasonal fruits.
+During your stop at Pafos, Blue Lagoon taste a delicious buffet lunch followed by fresh seasonal fruits.

-Petra tou Romiou Cyprus
+Petra tou Romiou